hotae319/hotae319.github.io/_posts/2023-11-28-Energy-Efficient Lane Changes Planning and Control for Connected Autonomous Vehicles on Urban Roads.md

 </p>

 The main goal of this project is 1) to develope the connected autonomous vehicle system with V2X communications and Vehicle-In-the-Loop (VIL) integration 2) to develope energy-efficient driving algorithms with eco-cruise longitudinal trajectory and eco-smart lane change planning.

+The simple video of our experiments can be accessed [here](https://drive.google.com/file/d/1x7k2sVRhZuAw-Yyivv70HXLnwEGEKVWw/view?usp=sharing)